 The tenants are constantly late in paying their rent, if we take partial payments from them can we evict them for non-payment?

-Tenant signed 1 year and has paid every month since moving in.
+The tenant signed a 1 year lease and has paid rent late every month since moving in.
 I serve N4 and the tenant pays but is always a month behind.
 Do I have to wait til the end of term?

-My tenant is constantly late with rent and she sometimes does not pay rent at all.
-Due to her late payments, I am paying my bills late.
+My tenant is constantly late with rent and sometimes does not pay rent at all.
+Due to her late payment, I am paying my bills late.
 I would like to rent to my stepfather as he needs a place.
-Is there a way to evict her without attending a hearing?
+Is there a way to evict the tenant without attending a hearing?

 My tenant had an operation and to be nice I agreed to accept bi-weekly rent payments.
 Since then he has been constantly delaying the payments and says he will pay an extra $20-$50 each month to catch up, but hasn’t.
 How can I evict him?